Basilica Cistern, Istanbul

-Beneath Istanbul lie hundreds of gloomy Byzantinecisterns.
+Beneath Istanbul lie hundreds of gloomy Byzantine cisterns.
 They're left from the days when Istanbul was Constantinople.
-Most large, important Byzantine buildings provided for storage of water beneath them.
+Most large and important Byzantine buildings provided for storage of water beneath them.

-Remember the scene in the old James Bond movie From Russia With Love when Bond is rowing in a small boat through a forest of marble columns?
-That scene was filmed in Yerebatan.
+James Bond fans may remember the movie From Russia With Love when Bond is rowing in a small boat through a forest of marble columns.
+That scene was filmed in Yerebatan Sarnıcı / Basilica Cistern.

 The columns carved with a variety of styles behold various mysteries.
 One of which is called the teardrop column, or crying column.
 As it is said, this column was built as a representation for the hardworking slaves who died during its construction.
 One of the most prominent features of the Basilica Cistern is Medusa’s head.